Leonarrrrd/Leonarrrd.github.io/README.md

     <!--
         INSTRUCTIONS:
-        1. Create an 'images' folder in your GitHub Pages repository.
+        1. Create an 'images' folder in your repository.
-        2. Upload the following头像 files (use exact names as in src, or modify src accordingly):
-           - zicheng.jpg (for Zicheng Niu)
-           - weiyi.jpg (for Weiyi Zheng)
-           - linghui.jpg (for Linghui Zhu)
-           - mariia.jpg (for Mariia Starostina)
-           - xiaoming.jpg (for Persona 1)
-           - lifang.jpg (for Persona 2)
-        3. If you don't have images, the placeholders will appear automatically.
+        2. Place member photos as: zicheng.jpg, weiyi.jpg, linghui.jpg, mariia.jpg.
+        3. Place persona photos as: persona1.jpg, persona2.jpg (or rename src accordingly).
-        4. Replace the project goal, member roles/bios, and persona details with your own content.
+        4. Update the project goal, member roles/bios, and persona details to match your actual project.
-    -->
+        5. Commit and push; your page will be available at https://<username>.github.io -->
 </body>
 </html>